-Quick and easy to make, this Blackberry-Banana Smoothie is a great on the go breakfast, snack or post workout drink!
+This blackberry banana smoothie is quick and easy to make for the perfect on the go breakfast, snack or post workout drink!

 It was my daughter’s birthday celebration this past weekend!
 I cooked and baked her favorite dishes, and boy did we indulge; margaritas, manicotti pasta, wine, and ice cream birthday cake to mention a few goodies.

 Well, you can’t make delicious meals and not partake in them, right? ha-ha… no one wants to be the party pooper!
 Lol